Proin Drug - Urinary Incontinence in Dogs?

 Bladder storage dysfunction, including bladder hypercontractility.
-Bladder hypercontractility is when the bladder contracts to frequently, and causes small amounts of urine to leak.
+Bladder hypercontractility is when the bladder contracts too frequently and causes small amounts of urine to leak.

-Urethral disorders in which the muscles that close the urethra fail to tightly contract, and urine leakage occurs.
-This is one the more common causes ,and is often associated with reproductive-hormone responsive urinary incontinence, urinary tract infection or inflammation, prostatic disease in male dogs, and vestibulo vaginal anomaly in female dogs.
+Urethral disorders in which the muscles that close the urethra fail to tightly contract and urine leakage occurs.
+This is one the more common causes and is often associated with reproductive-hormone responsive urinary incontinence, urinary tract infection or inflammation, a prostatic disease in male dogs, and vestibule vaginal anomaly in female dogs.

 Urethral incontinence in some cases can be attributed to anatomic abnormalities, such as a hereditary defect.
 Other factor's, injuries or surgery that caused damage or in some fashion altered the normal bladder of a dog.